 Students in the Bioprocessing concentration of the MBS program will obtain a thorough understanding of industrial processes from early-stage development through large-scale manufacture.
 Career options for graduates in this field include bioprocess engineering, process development, manufacturing operations, quality assurance/compliance, regulatory affairs, environmental remediation, food technology, development and manufacture of gene therapy vectors and vaccines, development and production of renewable biofuels, and new enterprise development.
 Learn more.

-The CAST PhD platform in Bioprocessing at KGI is based on a radically different business model.
+Within KGI’s PhD program, there is an option for those interested in bioprocessing to enter the Corporate Awards Student Training (CAST) program.
+The CAST PhD platform is based on a radically different business model.
 Instead of focusing on university inventions, academic researchers at KGI’s Amgen Bioprocessing Center focus on industry inventions and new technologies by seeking industry partners who have specific challenges commercializing their discoveries and technologies.
 KGI’s streamlined and IP-friendly process facilitates rapid and very effective project management to allow academics to focus on addressing technical challenges associated with commercializing industry inventions.

 The CAST PhD program is designed to fill the gap between conventional academic research and industry research by providing each successful candidate with an unparalleled opportunity of “real-life” research experience and transferable skills that are essential for a successful career.
 Each student is supervised jointly by at least two supervisors: a KGI faculty member and an industry liaison.
 The technical contents and scope of each project are worked out carefully and patiently over several months to ensure that students receive in-depth intellectual and authentic experiences in research, while simultaneously working on questions with answers that matter to the company partner and the community.